raulinve/Isogeometric-Analysis-with-Deal.II/README.md

 <br/>

 **Organization of the main files and folders:**
+- 📁 [*references*](https://github.com/raulinve/Isogeometric-Analysis-with-Deal.II/tree/master/References) : contains only a reference copy of the deal.II step examples used for this project.
 - 📁 [*obstacle*](https://github.com/raulinve/Isogeometric-Analysis-with-Deal.II/tree/master/obstacle) : contains a IGA modification of *step-41* of the deal.II library.
 - 📁 [*poisson*](https://github.com/raulinve/Isogeometric-Analysis-with-Deal.II/tree/master/poisson) : contains a IGA modification of *step-4* of the deal.II library.
 - 📁 [*scripts*](https://github.com/raulinve/Isogeometric-Analysis-with-Deal.II/tree/master/scripts) : contains scripts used for automatic code indentation.